 e.
 List all noxious weeds and invasive species known to be on or near the site.
+None known.

-5. Animals [help]
+5. Animals

 a.
 List any birds and other animals which have been observed on or near the site or are known to be on or near the site.
+Songbirds, swallows, coyote, deer.